 I enjoy all aspects of amateur radio but CW (radio telegraphy) and antennas are my favorite parts of the hobby.
 I do dabble in contests and DXing but I also really enjoy operating portable with homemade QRP gear.
-You may find me anywhere on the bands from 160 m to 70 cm (sometimes 3 cm) from my small city lot but you will usually find me on CW near 7030 kHz or working DX at the bottom of the bands.
+You may find me anywhere on the bands from 160 m to 70 cm (sometimes 3 cm) from my small city lot but usually you'll find me operating QRP near 7030 kHz or working DX at the bottom of the bands.
 I do like to rag chew too.

-If you worked me on 40 m while I was QRP at 2 Watts then you worked the station shown in the attached photo.
+If you worked me on 40 m while I was QRP at 2 Watts then you may have worked my QRP station shown in the above photo.
 It is my home brew 40 m rig built around the SW-40+ kit, NORCAL Keyer, and the Hendricks Digital Display.
 The paddles and end fed half wave antenna coupler are also home brew.
 This is the complete station and I often take it to the field or onto my back patio.
-The complete station including antenna and power source fits in a small canvas military tool bag.
+The station including antenna and power source fits in a small canvas military tool bag.
 I've worked the world with this little rig.

 Steve Yates - AA5TB (ex-KA5DUU 1979-1990)

 "I don't always run QRP, but when I do, I prefer CW."

 PG-9-14109 - General Radiotelephone Operator License. (since ~1983)

 WFE - Shore station in Houston, radio operator and technician, 1981-1984.